 Workflow

 When dealing with large number of assets (data and metadata of any kind) it is crucial to have a mechanism that can automate and efficiently execute specific actions on the data.
 In general, the workflows for such a task are often linear and simple to implement.
-For example, a data curation task has to classify the incoming image data based on their type, convert the data to a format suitable for a web viewer that will be used for quality checking, and finally create an entry on the QC to approve or reject the data.
+For example, a data curation task has to classify the incoming image data based on their type, convert the data to a format suitable for a web viewer that will be used for quality checking, and finally create an entry on the QC work list to approve or reject the data.

 PESSCARA supports such workflows, which may be developed either as python code, or developed graphically using the provided tool (Figure 3).
 PESSCARA users may design workflows and set the events that trigger workflows, and define the users responsible for user-based steps.
 The task within the workflow can be calls to REST APIs, python code, or notifications.

-The workflows can be initialized based on events that can be either automated or controlled by a user or a prespecified group.
+The workflows can be initialized based on events that can be either automated or manual controlled by a user or a pre-specified group.